 – Make the weekly tasks irrelevant to their assignments or exams.
 Everything should tie in.

 – Not notify students (eg in class or via email) then wonder why they haven’t done it.
-Yes there is the responsibility of being a uni student and checking the subject outline, but come on, with three other subjects and probably work as well kids are exhausted, remind them and stop being a pompous git.
+Yes there is the responsibility of being a uni student and checking the subject outline, but come on, with three other subjects and probably work as well kids are exhausted, remind them!

 - You are not better than the students.
 Repeat that to yourself.
 You are not better than your students.
 Don’t act like you have some snobby superiority if a kid does not understand the material.
 That’s your problem because you have not delivered it in a way that particular student can understand.
 Fix it and get over yourself.
 Respect your students or they will not respect you!